cjdrake/boolexpr/doc/source/advanced.rst

 Using these identities recursively, you can push all negated nodes in the expression graph down towards the leaves, where they will change 0 for 1, and :math:`\overline{x}` to :math:`x`.
+This leaves you with all positive operators in the expression.

 For example: